mjvh80/jefferson/README.md

 #### What's with all the `$$`
 The `$$` was initially chosen as it conflicts least with existing file formats, in our use case.
 I don't think other syntaxes like `{{...}}` are necessarily any better.

+### Could tihs be used to run other syntaxes?
+Not as it stands currently, but the actual template syntax parser *could* be extracted in theory, however, I have no interest in doing so at the moment.

 #### What's the license?
 Apache v2, see [license.txt](license.txt).